libapps/libapps-mirror/nassh/docs/hack.md

 # Source Layout

-Keep in mind that the NaCl [ssh_client] code does not live here.
+Keep in mind that the WASM [ssh_client] code does not live here.

 The vast majority of the code here lives under [js/].